landonas/starWars/README.md

 # starWars

-A basic guessing game with a prolog.
+A simple Artificial intelligence guessing game created in prolog about the Star Wars films.
 More features will be added daily.